Invisible disability

-Invisible disabilities, also known as hidden disabilities or non-visible disabilities (NVD), are disabilities that are not immediately apparent, are typically chronic illnesses and conditions that significantly impair normal activities of daily living.
+Invisible disabilities, also known as hidden disabilities or non-visible disabilities (NVDs), are disabilities that are not immediately apparent.
+They are typically chronic illnesses and conditions that significantly impair normal activities of daily living.

-For instance, some people with visual or auditory disabilities who do not wear glasses or hearing aids, or who use discreet hearing aids, may not be obviously disabled.
+For example, some people with visual or auditory disabilities who do not wear glasses or hearing aids, or who use discreet hearing aids, may not be obviously disabled.
 Some people who have vision loss may wear contact lenses.

-A sitting disability is another category of invisible impairments; sitting problems are usually caused by chronic back pain.
-Those with joint problems or chronic pain may not use mobility aids on some days, or at all.
-Most people with RSI move in a typical and inconspicuous way, and are even encouraged by the medical community to be as active as possible, including playing sports; yet those people can have dramatic limitations in how much they can type, write or how long they can hold a phone or other objects in their hands.
+Invisible disabilities can also include issues with mobility, such as a sitting disability like chronic back pain, joint problems, or chronic pain.
+People affected may not use mobility aids on some days, or at all, because severity of pain or level of mobility may change from day to day.
+Most people with repetitive strain injury move in a typical and inconspicuous way, and are even encouraged by the medical community to be as active as possible, including playing sports; yet those people can have dramatic limitations in how much they can type or write, or how long they can hold a phone or other objects in their hands.

+Mental disorders or developmental disabilities, such as ADHD, depression, anxiety, addiction, dyslexia, autism, or schizophrenia, are also classified as invisible disabilities because they are usually not detected immediately by looking at or talking to a person.

+While mental disorders are not the only form of invisible disabilities, they are not to be missed.
+The National Institution of Mental Health claims 1 in 5 US citizens are currently diagnosed.
+The key term "diagnosed" implies that there are millions more citizens who do not seek help.
+In other words, roughly 57 million American adults are diagnosed with mental disorders.
+On top of this, about 1 in 25 Americans have form of serious mental conditions, which separate them from their lives in aspects of work and relations.

+People with disabilities may experience solely visible or invisible ailments, while others experience both visible and invisible impairments.
+This includes impairments that may only be visible due to specific circumstances.

-It is estimated that 1 in 10 people live with an invisible disability.
+Of people with chronic illnesses, 96% have an invisible disability.
+It is estimated that 1 in 10 Americans live with an invisible disability.
+This number is likely higher worldwide, as 80% of all people with disabilities live in developing countries.